shaxquan/tunner/README.md

-This is A Repository for music instrument tunner.
+This is A Repository for a simple music instrument tunner.